Tyrna/ctf/WPICTF/Web - Dance/README.md

 After a while looking for anything within the site, I noticed that the link given had a time where it started at **9 seconds**.
 I took that as the sign I needed if this was going to work, and used normal Caesar Cipher to try and shift it back to the original and then decode it with base64.

-To my surprise (as I thought I was there), it did not work.
+To my surprise (as I thought I already had it done), it did not work.

-However after a while reading about Caesar Cipher, I found out there is also ROT13 that is a special case of Caesar Cipher with a specific shift value.
+However, after a while reading about Caesar Cipher, I found out there is also ROT13 that is a special case of Caesar Cipher with a specific shift value.
 So I shifted the string using ROT13, n = 9, and when I decoded it with base64, alas, got the flag:

 ![](./Decode_Dance.png)